Learn

 Problems:

-1. Filtering tools on some of these sites is non-existent or not adequate.
+1. Filtering tools on some of these sites are non-existent or not adequate.
 So you may have to sift through all scholarships, making it easy to get lost and overwhelmed.
 Not very productive!

-2. You’ll be filling out lots of profiles/surveys/creating accounts, which leads to junk mail overload.
-If you’re going to use these, privacy and college experts suggest you create a separate email for this purpose in order to avoid becoming a target for marketers.
+2. You’ll be filling out many profiles/surveys/creating accounts, which leads to junk mail overload.
+If you’re going to use these, privacy and college experts suggest you create a separate email for this purpose to avoid becoming a target for marketers.

 3. You’ll get sweepstakes pop-ups, which equal spam as well as loan solicitations.